saul0106exe/NascarDriverRatingSystem2025/README.md

     * Races marked `point_race: "false"` are excluded from OVR.
     * Drivers who did not compete in a category receive an `'x'` placeholder.

+---

+### Phase 3: Gamified Scaling (The Curve)
+#### **This applies for `rating_system_gamify.py` only.**

+To create the final ratings, the system identifies the "Class Leader" for each category and shifts the curve so the leader sits at 100.

+The Logic:
+1. Find the highest Raw Score in a specific column (e.g., Superspeedways).
+2. Calculate the `Adjustment Factor = 100 - Leader's Score`.
+3. Add the `Adjustment Factor` to every driver's score in that column.

 ## 💻 Usage Guide

 ### Prerequisites